Scripting language: Extension/embeddable languages

 A number of languages have been designed for the purpose of replacing application-specific scripting languages by being embeddable in application programs.
 The application programmer (working in C or another systems language) includes "hooks" where the scripting language can control the application.
 These languages may be technically equivalent to an application-specific extension language but when an application embeds a "common" language, the user gets the advantage of being able to transfer skills from application to application.
 A more generic alternative is simply to provide a library (often a C library) that a general-purpose language can use to control the application, without modifying the language for the specific domain.

-JavaScript began as and primarily still is a language for scripting inside web browsers; however, the standardization of the language as ECMAScript has made it popular as a general-purpose embeddable language.
-In particular, the Mozilla implementation SpiderMonkey is embedded in several environments such as the Yahoo!
-Widget Engine.
-Other applications embedding ECMAScript implementations include the Adobe products Adobe Flash (ActionScript) and Adobe Acrobat (for scripting PDF files).
+JavaScript began as, and still is mostly, a language for scripting inside web browsers.
+However, the standardizing of the language as ECMAScript has made it popular as a general-purpose embeddable language.
+The Mozilla implementation SpiderMonkey is embedded in several environments such as the Yahoo Widgets Engine,and applications such as the Adobe products Flash (ActionScript) and Acrobat (for scripting PDF files).

-Tcl was created as an extension language but has come to be used more frequently as a general-purpose language in roles similar to Python, Perl, and Ruby.
-On the other hand, Rexx was originally created as a job control language, but is widely used as an extension language as well as a general-purpose language.
+Tcl was created as an extension language but has come to be used more often as a general-purpose language in roles similar to Python, Perl, and Ruby.
+In contrast, Rexx was created as a job control language, but is widely used as an extension language and a general-purpose language.
 Perl is a general-purpose language, but had the Oraperl (1990) dialect, consisting of a Perl 4 binary with Oracle Call Interface compiled in.
 This has however since been replaced by a library (Perl Module), DBD::Oracle.

 Other complex and task-oriented applications may incorporate and expose an embedded programming language to allow their users more control and give them more functionality than can be available through a user interface, no matter how sophisticated.
 For example, Autodesk Maya 3D authoring tools embed the Maya Embedded Language, or Blender which uses Python to fill this role.

 Some other types of applications that need faster feature addition or tweak-and-run cycles (e.g. game engines) also use an embedded language.
 During the development, this allows them to prototype features faster and tweak more freely, without the need for the user to have intimate knowledge of the inner workings of the application or to rebuild it after each tweak (which can take a significant amount of time).
 The scripting languages used for this purpose range from the more common and more famous Lua and Python to lesser-known ones such as AngelScript and Squirrel.

-Ch is another C compatible scripting option for the industry to embed into C/C++ application programs.